-Review of five patient care records evidenced that the majority of care records contained a range of validated risk assessments which were completed as part of the admission process and reviewed as required and informed the care planning process.
-In one care record a nutritional risk assessment had not been undertaken.
-This was an area identified for improvement under the standards.
+Review of five patient care records evidenced that a range of validated risk assessments were completed as part of the admission process and reviewed as required.
+There was evidence that risk assessments informed the care planning process.

 Review of audit records focusing on falls management confirmed that the number, type, place and outcome of falls were analysed on a monthly basis in order to identify patterns and trends.
 Action plans were also in place to address any deficits which were identified.
 This information informed the responsible individual's monthly monitoring visit in accordance with Regulation 29 of The Nursing Homes Regulations (Northern Ireland) 2005.
 Review of records pertaining to accidents, incidents and notifications forwarded to RQIA since the last care inspection confirmed that these were appropriately managed.